 You do not need a visa to enter the United States, but you must present an I-20 or a DS-2019 form, an I-901 receipt, proof of finances to cover your program of study, and a valid passport to enter the United States as a student or exchange visitor.
 You will receive an I-94 card that will be endorsed as noted below.
 If you fail to show these documents and are admitted as a visitor, you cannot legally enroll in classes.

 Entering the United States

-Have your original I-20 or DS-2019 form with you when you appear at a U.S. port-of-entry.
-In many cases, the I-20 or DS-2019 will be sealed in an envelope when you obtain your visa, with instructions only to be opened by the immigration officer at the border.
+Have your original I-20 or DS-2019 form with you when you appear at a U.S. port-of-entry - don't pack it in your checked baggage!
 Make sure you have proof of your finances and your I-901 fee payment receipt with you, as sometimes these are asked for again upon entry.

 You should also be aware of customs rules that may restrict what you wish to bring into the U.S. In particular, there are restrictions on many types of foods, spices and medications.
 Look at the U.S. Customs website for more details.

 Upon admission to the United States, your entry will be recorded electronically by U.S. Customs and Border Protection.
 You will later be able to access this information online, and ISSS can help you do so.
 Even though this is now an electronic record, it is still referred to as the "I-94" and you may need to later print this out for things like employment, getting a driver's license, or a Social Security card.
 If you review your online information and see that anything is incorrect, such as your name or immigration status (for example if it says B-2 instead of F-1) please alert ISSS immediately.

 Frequently Asked Questions